stefanfortune/Social-Media-Business-marketer-/README.md

-# 📱 Social Media Manager
+# 📱 Social Media Business maketer

-This Social Media Managing prototype is designed to **convert raw user text into AI-generated captions specifically for X (Twitter)**.
+This app helps user promote their business by using their business information to generate social media content for the user.
+It is designed to **convert raw user text into AI-generated captions specifically for X (Twitter)**.
 It also supports uploading user media content and automates the posting process based on the user’s scheduled time.

 ---